 Wine is a great hobby; it’s an even better career.
+Getting started in wine is the best idea you will ever have.
+At least, it was for me!
 The wine trade offers a surprisingly vast tapestry of work opportunities.
 Unlike other passions, it’s the one vice that pays well and offers prestige across most segments of American life.

 In our opinion, learning about wine might be the single best idea you’ve ever had.
 It was for us.
 It is a noble career that returns dividends to those who invest their time.